 Eduardo Heguy Argentinian 10 Goals 23 Years Old Number 4

 Both teams featured the same combination of 3 Argentinians and 1 Mexican player.
 The two Mexican brothers faced one another on opposite sides.
 The three illustrious younger Heguy brothers were featured in ‘The Rest of the World’ side.
-There was much good natured banter and some speculation concerning the certainty of the absolute genotype of the youngest Heguy brother Eduardo.
+There was much good natured banter and some speculation concerning certainty of the absolute genotype of the youngest Heguy brother Eduardo.
 I think even KP himself weighed in?
 Apparently there was some debate on the identity of a possible alternative sire who may have been a ‘local’ polo aficianado?

 I have to confess I do not remember the result; but it was close.